vasilismartsis/ADOPSE_IMDB_IMITATION/README.md

 # IMDB IMITATION
-This project is a partial implementation of the functionality of the site imdb.com.
+<h1>This project is a partial implementation of the functionality of the site imdb.com.</h1>
 <table>
   <tr>
     <td>What</td>